adambloebaum/milb-watcher/README.md

    - If the player doesn't enter the game, monitoring stops automatically when the game ends
    - If for any reason monitoring is still running at midnight, it will automatically stop
    - Each day is treated as a separate cycle with a clean slate

+5. **Log Management**:
+   - All console output is saved to daily log files in the `logs` directory
+   - Log files older than 30 days are automatically deleted
+   - Game entry events are stored in separate JSON log files

 ## MiLB League Level IDs